ythirion/scala-kata-logs/BankingKata/solution/step-by-step.md

 ![Failing Acceptance Test](img/failing-acceptance-test.png)

 ## TDD Loops
-Go down to the Unit Level and work on the `AccountService`
+Go down to the Unit Level and work on a first `Use Case`

 > What is the responsibility of this class?